 - Those that require you to be cautious when using the two together

-Ibuprofen falls into the second category – you should be cautious when using it together with CBD.
-Since the interaction between the two may either increase or decrease how quickly liver enzymes are able to break down drugs, the overall effects of the ibuprofen may be reduced or intensified.
+Ibuprofen falls into the second category – you should be cautious when using it together with CBD because they are both metabolized by the same process in the liver.
+Since taking both may either increase or decrease their concentration depending on how quickly liver enzymes can break down each drug, the overall effects of the ibuprofen may be reduced or intensified.

 Dosing and Timing Could Influence How CBD Interacts with Ibuprofen (And Other NSAIDs)

-The time at which you take both CBD and ibuprofen may influence how the two drugs interact in your body.
-This is because spacing out doses of medication helps to reduce the workload on the liver.
+The time that you take both CBD and ibuprofen may influence how the two drugs interact in your body.
+Spacing out doses of medication helps to reduce the workload on the liver.

 For instance, depending on a drug’s half-life (and the dose of the drug), it has the potential to inhibit liver enzymes for a variable timeframe.
-Therefore, liver enzymes could regain sufficient function by the time the second drug (i.e. CBD) is taken.
+Therefore, liver enzymes could regain sufficient function by the time the person takes the second drug.

 The risk of experiencing adverse drug interactions may be lower if you consume ibuprofen and CBD at different times of the day.

 The dosage used may also have an effect on any potential interaction of ibuprofen with CBD.
-When large amounts of CBD and ibuprofen are used together, there may be an increased risk of danger (such as increased stomach bleeding).
+When a person uses large amounts of CBD and ibuprofen together, there may be an increased risk of danger (such as increased stomach bleeding).
 Some medical experts have speculated that taking low amounts of CBD doesn’t seem to affect the way the liver metabolizes ibuprofen.

-Of course, it’s worth noting that everyone responds to drugs differently.
+Of course, it’s worth noting that everyone responds differently to drugs.
 Some individuals may be sensitive to certain substances, while others may have little to no reaction.
-Ultimately, how the body processes medication – and the effect it has – is very much influenced by genetics, body size, age, and so on.
+Ultimately, how the body processes medication – and its effect – is very much influenced by genetics, body size, age, and so on.

 Final Thoughts on CBD and Ibuprofen

-While taking low amounts of ibuprofen and CBD will likely not produce severe adverse effects on the body, more research needs to be conducted on the topic.
-Due to interaction with enzyme activity, there is the potential that CBD may either intensify or reduce the effects of ibuprofen.
+While taking low amounts of ibuprofen and CBD will likely not produce severe adverse effects on the body, more research is needed on the topic.
+In addition, due to interaction with enzyme activity, there is the potential that CBD may either intensify or reduce the effects of ibuprofen.

 Ultimately, it’s best to consult with a doctor or healthcare provider before using CBD oil in conjunction with ibuprofen.
-They will be able to help you decide whether it’s safe to use CBD oil, and may also be able to offer medical advice regarding the dosage of CBD oil that may be effective without causing any adverse effects.
+They will help you decide whether it’s safe to use CBD oil and may also be able to offer medical advice regarding the dosage of CBD oil that may be effective without causing any adverse effects.